The Geometry of Inner Speech

 Cognitive science often calls inner speech a simulation or prediction of auditory feedback, borrowing from the theory of efference copy: the brain models what it expects to hear from its own voice.
 That view captures part of the truth, but it misses the shape of the operation.
 Inner dialogue is not merely predictive; it is projective.
 The transformation is not from past to future, but from high dimensionality to low.

-We can represent the operation directly:
+We can represent the idea schematically:

 \[P_{aud} : \mathbb{R}^n_{conceptual} \to \mathbb{R}^m_{auditory}, \quad m \ll n\]